Water Conservation

 6 or 7Tuesday / FridayFriday

-• Drip lines and soaker hoses are NOT EXEMPT from the water restrictions.
+• Drip irrigation and soaker hoses are NOT EXEMPT from these rules.

 Report Water Waste or Watering Violations

 Water waste is always prohibited.
-To report water waste or watering violations during drought restrictions, please click the button below or call 512-671-2872.
+To report water waste or watering violations, please click the button below or call 512-671-2872.
 All complaints are kept confidential.

 • Water running down a street or other impervious surface